attravo

 The audit is the artifact that decides whether the sprint is going to work.
 It is a single document that maps the funnel by step, attaches a baseline conversion rate to each step, and flags the leaks ranked by impact and effort.

 We pull from Shopify analytics, GA4, and session replay.
 The session replay is where the real findings come from.
 Numbers tell you something is wrong.
 Replays tell you why.
 Plan to watch 30 to 50 sessions in week one, biased to the highest-traffic step with the biggest gap to benchmark.
+More often than not, that step is the cart drawer or the PDP.

 Week two: the hypothesis backlog